 Mr Chuen is a financial advisor with more than 15 years of industry experience, specialising in the provision of corporate and wealth management for ultra-high net worth individuals.
-He has experience in South East Asia capital markets and extensive networks of clients based in Singapore and Malaysia.
+He has experience in South East Asia capital markets and

 Mr Chuen is also the Managing Partner with a financial advisory firm, providing personal investing planning and wealth management for high net worth individuals and has a good track record of investment into junior mining companies in Australia and South East Asia.
 Mr Chuen is a member of the audit committee.